Expand the lists below to see the breadth and depth of content available:

 The income tax treatment of various payments made to employees in connection with the termination of their employment is a highly complex matter, legal advice is always recommended.

 The key question is always whether the payments being made are to be regarded as earnings (such as salary, notice pay, bonus payments, commission, holiday pay) which are subject to deductions for tax and National Insurance Contributions, or compensation for loss of office.
-Where a payment is compensation for loss of office (the “termination payment” or “ex gratia payment”) special rules apply which allow the first £30,000 of any such sum to benefit from a tax exemption and therefore be paid without deductions for tax and the whole payment to be paid without deduction for NICs.
-It is anticipated that from 6 April 2019 employers will be required to contribute National Insurance Contributions (“NICs”) in respect of any balance over £30,000, whereas at present there is no such requirement.
+Where a payment is compensation for loss of office (the “termination payment” or “ex gratia payment”) special rules apply which allow the first £30,000 of any such sum to benefit from a tax exemption and therefore be paid without deductions for tax and NICs.
+Any balance over £30,000 is subject to deductions for tax as well as both employer and employee NICs.

 HMRC have the ability to analyse the reality of the situation where the parties have taken advantage of the tax exemption and may decide that tax was in fact payable, such interest from HMRC can be costly and highly problematic for an employer, even if the employee receiving the payment provided a tax indemnity to the employer.
 HMRC scrutiny may occur years after a payment has been made, in the course of a routine PAYE audit, by which time an employer may have made numerous other payments which were dealt with on the same (possibly faulty) basis.